12 Anime By Studio Sunrise

 6. Inuyasha

-The story revolves around Kagome, a teenage girl, and Inuyasha, a half-dog, half-demon, as they set out on a quest to retrieve the Shikon no Tama, also known as the Jewel of Four Souls.
-This powerful artifact was originally inside Kagome before the villainous demon Naraku sought to claim it for himself.
+The story revolves around Kagome, a teenage girl, and Inuyasha, a half-dog, half-demon, as they set out to retrieve the Shikon no Tama, also known as the Jewel of Four Souls.
+This powerful artefact was originally inside Kagome before the villainous demon Naraku sought to claim it for himself.

 Despite its challenges, “Inuyasha” became one of Studio Sunrise’s most beloved anime series, captivating audiences with its rich storyline and memorable characters.
-Even today, fans eagerly await news of sequels and reboots, showcasing the enduring popularity of the series.
+Even today, fans eagerly await news of sequels and reboots, underscoring the series’ enduring popularity.

 7. Gintama